kevin-pek/dsa3101-deployment/README.md

 git submodule update  # pulls the submodule repos docker compose up -d  # run the entire stack (MySQL, Flask API, React App) in detached mode
 ```
+NOTE: When you first run the app, the dashboard will not display any demand forecast.
+To view the demand forecast, make sure to input the actual customer count, click "Submit", and wait for the demand forecasting chart to be updated!

 Once all containers are running the frontend app should now be accessible on port 3000.
 See `docker-compose.yml` for the port mappings for each service.
 Alternatively, you can also clone the frontend and backend repos separately and run them manually.
 See their respective repos for more information.